Alaska Otter Babies

 • Other: If your family has circumstances not covered by the scholarship options above, please reach out to us.
 CAST is committed to inclusivity.

-Please note: Many programs require a separate registration fee for self-rescue lessons.
-CAST can cover a limited number of registration fees for those with substantial income-based needs.
+Please note: CAST can cover a limited number of registration fees for those with substantial income-based needs.
 Please indicate this need in the application.

 Required Submission Materials